-Shunter said that he had not seen the instruction dated 23rd August issued by the Acting Station Master.
+Shunter Doran said that he had not seen the instruction dated 23rd August issued by the Acting Station Master.
 He had not had instruction in the shunting of push/pull trains.
 He was not familiar with the safety equipment isolating handle in the control cabs of push/pull trains.

-- 21st August Mr Area Running Superintendent, had told him that scals on safety control isolating equipment handles were being broten at Pearse Station.
-Mr spoke to him again about this matter on 20/21st August and he then wrote to the Station Master at Pearse Station setting out the correct procedure for releasing brakes on push/pull trains during shunting and asking the Station Master to have his Inspector look into the problem and to report back in a week or two.
+- 21st August Mr. Hand, Area Running Superintendent, had told him that scals on safety control isolating equipment handles were being broken at Pearse Station.
+Mr. Hand spoke to him again about this matter on 20/21st August and he then wrote to the Station Master at Pearse Station setting out the correct procedure for releasing brakes on push/pull trains during shunting and asking the Station Master to have his Inspector look into the problem and to report back in a week or two.
 He got no reply from the Station Master.
-Follow-up action was not taken until after the collision. - been at Pearse Station Since July, 1973.
+Follow-up action was not taken until after the collision. - 39.
+Acting Station Master J.J.
+Brady told the enquiry that he had been at Pearse Station since July, 1973.
 Push/pull trains had been shunted at Pearse Station since April, 1973.